-Performance outcomes Acceptable outcomes PO1 Erosion prone areas in a coastal management district are maintained as development free buffers, or where permanent buildings or structures exist, coastal erosion risks are avoided or mitigated.
-AO1.1 Where reconfiguring a lot is proposed within the coastal management district, the erosion prone area within the lot, or land within 40 metres of the foreshore (whichever is greater), is surrendered to the State for public use unless: (1) the development is in a port or is for coastal-dependent development, or (2) the surrender of the land will not enhance coastal management outcomes, for example, because there is already substantial development seaward of the lot.
-Editor's note: Land surrendered to the State for public use under AO1.1 is to be: (1) placed in a State land reserve for beach protection and coastal management purposes under the Land Act 1994, with local government as trustee, or (2) managed for beach protection and coastal management purposes under another

-Performance outcomes Acceptable outcomes management regime to the satisfaction of the chief executive administering the Sustainable Planning Act 2009 and Land Act 1994, if it is demonstrated that AO1.1(1) cannot be reasonably achieved.
+Performance outcomes Acceptable outcomes P01 Erosion prone areas in a coastal management district are maintained as development free buffers, or where permanent buildings or structures exist, coastal erosion risks are avoided or mitigated.
+AO1.1 Land within the erosion prone area is surrendered to the State and dedicated as a reserve for beach protection, coastal management or environmental purposes, unless: (1) the development is in a port or is for coastal-dependent development, or (2) the surrender of the land will not enhance coastal management outcomes, for example, because there is already substantial development seaward of the lot.
+Editor's note: Land surrendered to the State for public use under AO1.1 is to be: (1) placed in a State land reserve for beach protection and coastal management purposes under the Land Act 1994, with local government as trustee, or (2) managed for beach protection and coastal management purposes under another management regime to the satisfaction of the chief executive administering the Sustainable Planning Act 2009 and Land Act 1994, if it is demonstrated that AO1.1(1) cannot be reasonably achieved.
 (3) The Land Act 1994 also includes provisions for voluntary land surrender for freehold land to the satisfaction of the chief executive administering the Land Act.
 PO2 Development maintains or enhances general public access to or along the foreshore , unless this is contrary to the protection of coastal resources or public safety.
 AO2.1 Reconfiguring a lot that abuts the foreshore or tidal waters is designed to enhance public access if it involves the creation of 10 or more lots or the opening of a new road, unless it is for coastal-dependent development .
 PO3 Development in connection with a canal enhances public access to coastal waters .
-AO3.1 The canal avoids intersecting with land or tidal land where the passage, use or movement of vessels in water could be restricted by the registered proprietor of the land.
-AND AO3.2 The area of the canal relating to the development is surrendered to the State as a public waterway.
-AND A03.3 The plans of subdivision for the canal are consistent with Requirements for plans of subdivision of an artificial waterway , Department of Environment and Heritage Protection, 2013.
+AO3.1 The canal avoids intersecting with land or tidal land where the passage, use or movement of vessels in water could be restricted by the

+Performance outcomes Acceptable outcomes

+registered proprietor of the land.

+AND

+AO3.2 The area of the canal relating to the development is surrendered to the

+State as a public waterway.

+AND

+AO3.3 The plans of subdivision for the canal are consistent with

+Requirements for plans of subdivision of an artificial waterway, Department

+of Environment and Heritage Protection, 2013.

-Department of Environment and Heritage Protection 2009 Environmental Protection (Water) Policy
+Department of Environment and Heritage Protection 2009 Environmental Protection (Water) Policy 2009